nosas/blog/keras_tuner_tensorboard/article.md

 However, we also do not want such a small search space that the tuner does not find any optimal hyperparameters.

 Rather, we must consider meaningful values for each hyperparameter.
-This is where intuition, experimentation, and domain expertise comes in to help us define the search space.
+This is where intuition, experimentation, and domain expertise come in to help us define the search space.

 For my model, I knew that the number of convolutional filters should remain low (4 to 16).
 This choice was made in part because I wanted to avoid overfitting to the validation data during training.